 Both battled back and won their wrestle-back matches and earned a spot to take the highest position possible after losing their matches.

 Batts won a 5-2 decision over Fisher’s Jordan Lile, setting up the final match of his prep career with Merrillville’s Isaac Rentas.
-Batts fell by major decision, 15-4, to Rentas and had problems with his style of wrestling.
+He fell by major decision, 15-4, to Rentas.